Cherish (Madonna song): Chart performance

 "Cherish" was barred from the number one position on the US Billboard Hot 100 by Janet Jackson's (pictured) "Miss You Much".

 In the United States, "Cherish" debuted at number 37 on the Billboard Hot 100 singles chart.
 The next week it moved to number 28 on the chart, becoming the week's "greatest gainer" song.
 After three weeks, as "Cherish" entered the top-five of Billboard Hot 100, music industry prognosticators theorized that the song would become Madonna's eighth number-one song on the Hot 100.
 However, the song started facing competition from fellow singer Janet Jackson's single "Miss You Much", which also moved into the top-ten the same week.
 The popular media pitted the two women against each other and tried to create rivalry between them.
 The song eventually peaked at number two on October 7, 1989, the same week "Miss You Much" topped the Hot 100.
 "Cherish" became Madonna's 16th consecutive top-five single, a record by any artist in Hot 100 chart history.
 It was present on the Hot 100 for a total of 15 weeks.
 Unlike previous Madonna singles, "Cherish" was not a dance hit and did not make an appearance on the Hot Dance Music/Club Play chart, but was able to top the Adult Contemporary chart, her third after "Live to Tell" and "La Isla Bonita".
 "Cherish" also helped Madonna to win the Top Adult Contemporary Artist trophy at the 1989 Billboard Music Awards.
 On the year-end charts of Billboard, "Cherish" ranked at number 59 on the Hot 100 and number 31 on the Adult Contemporary chart.
 In Canada, "Cherish" debuted at number 80 on the RPM Singles Chart on August 14, 1989.
 In its ninth week on the chart, the song reached number one, staying there for two weeks.
-"Cherish" was present on the chart for 17 weeks and was the ninth best-selling Canadian single for 1989.
+In doing so, "Cherish" became Madonna's tenth number-one hit in Canada, and the third from her Like a Prayer album.
+The song was present on the chart for 17 weeks and was the ninth best-selling Canadian single for 1989.
 The track also reached number-one on the RPM Adult Contemporary chart in its seventh week.